 The entourage effect

 Researchers have identified a unique phenomenon called the entourage effect (also sometimes called the ensemble effect).
 It’s complicated and confusing, so we’ll simplify things for you.

 New research shows that THC acts differently when paired with different cannabinoids.
 Each cannabis compound has unique benefits and effects, and their behavior can change when in the company of other compounds.

 “THC, like a rock star, only reaches its full potential when it rolls with a crew, consisting of hundreds of other compounds in the plant that scientists know about so far.” –WIRED

-Michigan dispensary visitors can benefit from a basic understanding of cannabinoids.
+Michigan provisioning center visitors can benefit from a basic understanding of cannabinoids.